hazel-noack/pycountry-wrapper/README.md

 ### Creating country class

-You can call create an instance of `pycountry_wrapper.Country` in multiple slightly different ways.
+You can call create an instance of `Country` in multiple slightly different ways.

 The [**ISO 3166-1**](https://en.wikipedia.org/wiki/ISO_3166-1) standart can either use 2 or 3 letters (alpha_2 or alpha_3).